audunolsen/amono/packages/liaison/readme.md

 ### Composability

-As with the above example, if this is one of usage, that's fine, but if you need that exact same config it would be frustrating and repetitive to override at call time — every time.
+As with the above example, if this is one-off usage, that's fine, but if you need that exact same config it would be frustrating and repetitive to override at call time — every time.
 In this case it would be sensible to extend the `updateUserName` endpoint.

 ```tsx
 replaceUsername = new Liaison(updateUsernae, (ext) => {